 The LiftMaster 990LM is unique because it allows you to plug the wires for your garage door sensors into the surge protector to protect them.

 The LiftMaster 990LM is only rated to protect against a surge of 761 joules, which is around half of the Tripp-Lite’s capacity.
-What’s worse, they don’t list their clamping voltage anywhere that I can see.
+What’s worse is that they don’t list their clamping voltage anywhere I can see.

 There’s a single green LED to show the status.

 Assuming everything is functioning normally, the green LED will be lit up.
 Although the light is easy to see in the dark, I found it can get lost in a well-lit garage.

 The casing is made of plastic but still feels durable.
 I like that it’s a low-profile surge protector, only about an inch higher than the outlet.

 The LiftMaster 990LM doesn’t absorb as much excess energy and isn’t as durable as the Tripp-Lite.
 That lost some points in this comparison.